Trump tries religious gestures to hike support amid protests

 Trump has turned to religion as he seeks to project strength and quell violent protests that have spread across the nation in response to the killing of George Floyd in Minneapolis.
 But religious leaders across denominations accused Trump of trying to coopt religion in an attempt to project leadership at a time of deep national strife.

-The Rev. Mariann Budde, bishop of the Episcopal Diocese of Washington, said she was “outraged” by Trump’s Monday visit to St. John’s Church and noted that Trump didn’t pray while visiting the landmark that has been visited by sitting presidents since the early 19th century.
+The Rev. Mariann Budde, bishop of the Episcopal Diocese of Washington, said that she was “outraged” by Trump’s Monday visit to St. John’s Church and noted that Trump didn’t pray while visiting the landmark, which has been visited by sitting presidents since the early 19th century.
 The church sustained minor fire damage during protests Sunday night.

 The use of “weapons of war” to help the president “show his supporters that he’s religious,” Gerbasi told The Associated Press, defied further comment.
 “I can’t even go there.
 The layers of irony and hypocrisy and sacrilege are already thick.”